 A natural fiber is collected from plants or animals.
 It’s that simple.

-Some textile fibers are semi-synthetic.
 Semi-synthetic fibers are derived from a naturally occurring fiber through a chemical process.
 So basically, the naturally occurring fiber is harvested, broken down, and then reconstructed.
 This is most commonly done with cellulose.
 Cellulose is a structural component abundant in plants.
 The cellulose is extracted from the plant, made soluble, and then spun into fiber.
 In many cases, this process can be done sustainably and yields a very versatile fabric.

-The chemical solution is pushed through spinnerets (tiny holes) into air or water.
-As the chemicals come out of the spinnerets and cool, they solidify and form threads.
-These threads are then bonded together into a textile.
-Additional chemical processes will be used to treat the textile depending on the desired qualities of the final product (water resistant, stain proof, wrinkle free, antistatic, etc.).
+The chemical solution is then pushed through spinnerets (a tool with tiny holes) into air or water.
+As the chemical solution comes out of the spinnerets and cools, it solidifies and forms threads.
+Then, these threads are spun and woven together into threads, yarns, and textiles.
+Additional chemical processes are used to treat the textile depending on the desired qualities of the final product (water resistant, stain proof, wrinkle free, antistatic, etc.).